Yernagate

 Yernagate is a legendary giant from English folklore, supposedly a guardian of the New Forest area of Hampshire.
-He is known for having thrown the man in the Moon into the Moon, and he sleeps today in a hill which bears his name: Yernagate's Nap.
+The story goes that Yernagate was a giant who got tired of people stealing too much wood from the forest, and threw a man so high that he landed on the moon.
+Yernagate is also reputed to have taken a nap, causing a mound in the earth to be named Yernagate's Nap.

 Origins

 The story of Yernagate is an example of one of "the fable[s] of ... gyants in the woods" near Southampton, mentioned by Daniel Defoe in 1724.
 Though the etymology of Yernagate is unknown, the traditional link between the New Forest and giants may be connected with the Anglo-Saxon names for the area: "Ytene" and "Jettenwald" (as well as the later anglicisation of "Ettinwood"), which are interpreted by some as meaning "the wood of giants" or the "giant's weald".

-Tradition

-Local folklore depicts him as having thrown the man in the Moon into the Moon for collecting too much wood from the New Forest, alongside performing various other tasks and chores.
-When he grew very old he decided to retire, and so went to sleep in the hill known as Yernagate's Nap.
-In order to keep watch over the forest, however, he removed his eyes and planted them in a pair of barrows, both today called Little Eye, and he will return from his slumber should the New Forest need him.
+According to some sources, Yernagate was a giant who was responsible for guarding the forests of Hampshire.
+Angry with a man for collecting so much wood he almost destroyed the forest, Yernagate threw him so high he landed on the moon, giving rise to the myth of the man in the moon.
+Yernagate lay down to take a nap at one particular place, forming a mound that then became known as Yernagate's Nap.